Spjak/npm-monorepo-workspace/README.md

 CMD ["node", "index.js"]
 ```
-Use the Dockerfile to build each application from the root directory, by providing the application name as a build argument
+Use the Dockerfile to build a specific application from the root directory, by providing the application name as a build argument

 ```
 docker build --build-arg APP_NAME=user-app -t user-app:latest .